 Assuming that there will be many people asked to work from home who have never done so before, are there any tips you can give companies on how best to tackle this?

 It’s an interesting point, companies should definitely think about asking those people to conduct an audit of their home environment.
-They would need to check for vulnerabilities before connecting work devices up; for example, do they have the latest firmware or software on their own devices?
+They would need to check for vulnerabilities before connecting work devices.
+For example, do they have the latest firmware or software on their own devices?
 Do they have strong enough passwords on them?
 There are lots of IoT considerations to keep in mind, plus companies could also consider implementing the use of a connected home monitoring app.
 I’d certainly suggest that measure for those companies dealing with large scale data processing, or sensitive data.
 These should also initially establish whether or not a member of staff needs access to the internal network or simply access to cloud-based services and emails.
 Another question to keep in mind would be: Does this person need the same level of access to sensitive data remotely as they do in the workplace?

 theICEway ecosystem of companies – a collection of brands providing IT solutions and working together with your IT team to deliver